djcurill/data-compression/README.md

 **Pros**

 - Simple to implement
-- Performs better with greater entropy (i.e. more random distribution)
+- Performs better with greater entropy (i.e. more random distribution) in comparison to Huffman Encoding

 **Cons**